 |Further Reading||William Shakespeare: The 3 Things That Made Him A Good Writer|

-Shakespeare’s greatest influence upon the development of history is his mixture of ancient iambic pentameter with his then modern philosophy of natural law to create world class narratives.
+Shakespeare’s greatest influence on the development of history is his mixture of ancient iambic pentameter with his then-modern philosophy of natural law to create world-class narratives.

 Shakespeare would copy this technique of writing while also improving upon it.
 Before Shakespeare’s time most plays and books were written for the nobility or literate people of England.
 Shakespeare would write his work to appeal towards the common English man as well as the nobility.

 This was groundbreaking for its time and remains one of the primary reasons why Shakespeare is researched today.
 By critically reading his work we can peer into how English society was structured and run during the 16th and 17th centuries.

 It should come to nobody’s surprise that Shakespeare has landed on this list of the absolute 21 most influential and greatest writers in history.